pyuvaraj37/vitis_tutorial/README.md

 The PLATFORM is the specific device that we are developing for.
 Generally **/opt/xilinx/platforms/** is the location of all the platforms that are installed on the machine.
 We then have to provide the make file a platform file (.xpfm).

+I would recommend adding the following lines to your **.bashrc**

+``
+source /tools/Xilinx/Vitis/20XX.X/settings64.sh
+source /opt/xilinx/xrt/setup.sh
+export PLATFORM=/opt/xilinx/platforms/<device>/<device>.xpfm
+``
+You could also export the TARGET but this will change more often.

 ### make run <TARGET> <PLATFORM>